Cloud-Integration-2021/docs/README.md

 *This document is generated automatically at each commit thanks to Drone CI* See here for more information about CI : https://drone.io/

-All code source is available at **[Github](https://github.com/Cloud-Integration-2021)**.
-Each lab has a readme and a installation steps
+All code source is available at **[Github](https://github.com/Cloud-Integration-2021)**, each lab has a readme and a installation steps

 ![Stack](images/stack.png)